Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/final/programming report/Lucy_Report.md

 ## Conclusion

 I have learnt a lot from the project.
-Improved from not knowing how interrupts wokr or how to program the pins and microcprocessor to having a very good understanding of the board. by the end of the 4 weeks i felt confident in what needs to be done, wish i had more time to impliment these ideas. proud of the progress made through the project and hope our contributions will be useful
+Improved from not knowing how interrupts work or how to program the pins and microcprocessor to having a very good understanding of the board. by the end of the 4 weeks i felt confident in what needs to be done, wish i had more time to implement these ideas. proud of the progress made through the project and hope our contributions will be useful

-Over the course of this project, I’ve learned a lot about embedded systems: starting from limited knowledge of interrupts and pin programming to confidently working with the CH32V003F4P6 microcontroller and it's Moun River Studio software.
+Over the course of this project, I’ve learned a lot about embedded systems: starting from limited knowledge of interrupts and pin programming to confidently working with the CH32V003F4P6 microcontroller and it's MounRiver Studio software.
 By the end of the four weeks, I felt much more capable of in writing code and diagnosing problems as they arose.

-Although time constraints meant not all the ideas could be fully implemented, I’m proud of the progress we made and the practical solutions we have developed developed, especially related to the multichannel ADC and power management.
+Although time constraints meant not all the ideas could be fully implemented, I’m proud of the progress we made and the practical solutions we have developed, especially related to the multichannel ADC and power management.
 I hope the work we've done, along with the documented code and lessons learned, will serve as a valuable foundation for future improvements to the board.